btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 Utilities pack
 --------------

+These add-ons do things semi-related to broadcasting, but are good to have none-the-less.

 * <a href="https://broadcast.plainviewplugins.com/addon/cdn-workaround/">CDN Workaround</a> works around faulty CDNs that do not report the correct URL for attachments.
 * <a href="https://broadcast.plainviewplugins.com/addon/lock-post/">Lock Post</a> allows users to lock editing of posts / pages to only themselves and super admins.
+* <a href="https://broadcast.plainviewplugins.com/addon/media-cleanup/">Media Cleanup</a>: cleans up unused media by looking for unused items in the database and on disk.
 * <a href="https://broadcast.plainviewplugins.com/addon/menus/">Menus</a> copies menus between blogs (overwrite / update), with support for equivalent child posts on the child blogs and equivalent taxonomies.
 * <a href="https://broadcast.plainviewplugins.com/addon/page-content-shortcode/">Page Content Shortcode</a> provides a <code>[bc_page_content slug="pageslug"]</code> shortcode to display the contents of a page.
 * <a href="https://broadcast.plainviewplugins.com/addon/php-code/">PHP Code</a> runs custom PHP code on selected blogs.
 Easily switch themes for all blogs, for example.